tigerbeetle/powered-by/README.md

 Note that your logo will appear on a dark background, so it should ideally have light colors and a transparent background.

+In the text you can tell the reader who your organization is, what your mission is, and how you use TigerBeetle.

-Then, submit your pull request!
+Finally, submit your pull request!

 ## Previewing